TheDarKnight46/LabSeq/README.md

 > [!NOTE]
 > To configure maven, follow the README file bundled with the maven download or this guide for Windows https://phoenixnap.com/kb/install-maven-windows.

 The Quarkus app is now running at http://localhost:8080.
-For the purposes of this challenge neither the IP nor the Port were changed.

-Inserting the number in the number box of the GUI and pressing calculate will make a call to the service and the result will appear.
+Inserting the number in the number box of the GUI and pressing `Calculate` will make a call to the service and the result will appear.

 ## REST API Documentation